ICPR2026orgTeam/ICPR2026website/_posts/2025-11-15-elsevierSponsor.md

 ---
 layout: default
-title: "New sponsor added with Elsevier supporting Piero the Zamperoni student award."
+title: "New sponsor: Elsevier supports the Piero Zamperoni Student Award"
 date: 2025-11-15
 last_modified: 2025-11-15
 ---

-Thanks to the Elsevier <a href="{{ site.baseurl }}/sponsors.html">sponsor</a> for supporting Piero the Zamperoni student award.
+Thanks to <a href="{{ site.baseurl }}/sponsors.html">Elsevier</a> for supporting the Piero Zamperoni Student Award.